nalaseivad/captainginja.github.io/faqs/bash.md

 ## Helpful Stuff

 `!!` - repeat the command that you last typed.
-This is very useful to use with `sudo` if you type a command only to then realise that you need elevated privs to run it.
+This is very useful to use with `sudo` if you type a command only to then realize that you need elevated privs to run it.

 ```
 $ mount /dev/sdb /mnt